stolostron/foundation-docs/guide/Metrics/KlusterletAgent.md

-# Expose Klusterlet Operator metrics
+# Expose Klusterlet agent metrics
 # Instructions
-Run the following commands on the cluster where the Klusterlet Operator is running:
+Run the following commands on the cluster where the Klusterlet agent is running:
-1. Add additional permissions for the `klusterlet` ServiceAccount.
+1. Add additional permissions for the `klusterlet-work-sa` ServiceAccount.
 - ClusterRole
 ```
 oc apply -f - <<EOF